Leehudson514/House_analysis/README.md

            * Formated data & columns
     * Created database using PGadmin
        * Uploaded data to database
        * Linked data together using zipcode as the primary key

+## Machine Learning
+*

 ## Summary